EntropicTech/BananaChat/README.md

 # BananaChat
- A telnet chat built in Python.
+ A telnet chat server built in Python.